ChloeL6/Week-1-Independent-Project/README.md

 ## Setup/Installation Requirements

 * Open your Gitbash
+* Navigate to where you want the copy of the project to be saved after cloning, by using cd 'destination'
-* $ git clone *....*, to clone the project to your machine
+* $ git clone https://github.com/ChloeL6/Week-1-Independent-Project.git, to clone the project
+* After cloning is done, navigate to the folder where the project is saved
-* $ code ., open the project in VS Code
+* Open the index.html file to see the project in your browser

 ## Known Bugs